Combining the past and the future

 Located in the center of St. Petersburg in the historical building of the Synod, the Presidential Library has its structural units in Moscow (reserve center) and Tyumen (the branch in the Tyumen region) and has a developed infrastructure that includes electronic reading and exhibition halls, a conference hall, meeting rooms, a transformable multimedia complex, operating in the format of high definition television (HDTV), a television complex, digitization and storage centers for digital data, its own publishing and printing complex.
 The library, bibliographic, information-analytical, scientific research, scientific-information, methodical, cultural, educational activities of the institution are carried out on this technological basis.

 The important tasks of the institution are information support of state authorities, as well as information, technological and organizational support for international, federal and regional socio-political and scientific-practical events.

 Organizational, legal and information technology of the Presidential Library allowed it to become one of the leading federal centers for coordination of work in the field of creation, storage and use of electronic resources.
-More than 200 organizations and citizens are involved in the creation of the national electronic resource of the Presidential Library.
+Today, the Presidential Library’s collections hold more than 770,000 electronic copies of books and periodicals, archival documents, audio and video recordings, photographs, educational films, abstracts of thesis and other materials.
+About 1,000 organizations and citizens involved in the activities of the Presidential Library contribute to the creation of the national electronic resource.